 They receive Pimentón de la Vera by the sack full and have some of La Rioja's most revered honey and spices.
 They still weigh azafrán (saffron) by the gram which instead of an electronic or metal weight, knowledgable employees use a 50 cent (peseta) coin from the old dictatorship weighing exactly one gram per coin.
 You can smell LCDP a block away.

 Calle del Laurel, 18 | Logroño

 Ok I'm going to say it.
 I don't know why people keep talking about the Calle Laurel.
-Yes, it's historic and yes, it's a shit show of drunken locals and tourists Thursday-Saturday but the tapas just aren't what they used to be.
+Yes, it's historic and yes, it's a shit show of drunken locals and tourists Thursday-Saturday but many of the tapas are a fun trap for tourists.
 It feels like you're walking down a street filled with heavy and heavier tapas trying ever-so-intently on being the next San Sebastian.
 Drizzles here, mayo there.
-There are two or three places I make certain I go during my stay in Logroño...
+During my stay in Logroño there are a few places on the Laurel I do make certain I visit...
 Bar Jubera has been making patatas bravas since the early 80s.
 There isn't a menu.
-You simply order "uno de bravas!" and this humble dish is a slutty one (a squirt of mayo + a spicy sauce that's been identical since I've frequented the Jubera in 2000).
+You simply order "uno de bravas!" - this humble dish is a slutty one (a squirt of mayo + a spicy sauce that's been identical since I've frequented the first time in 2000).
 The same duo has been working the bar for at least 17 years and while the C/ Laurel is attempting a tapas version of haut cuisine even though we're past that, the Jubera keeps chugging on for both locals and tourists alike. ¡Gracias majas!